PennLINC/xcp_d/docs/workflows.rst

 :func:`~xcp_d.workflows.connectivity.init_functional_connectivity_cifti_wf`

 If the user chooses,
-the ``filtered, denoised BOLD`` is fed into a functional connectivity workflow, which extracts parcel-wise time series from the BOLD using several atlases.
+the ``denoised BOLD`` is fed into a functional connectivity workflow, which extracts parcel-wise time series from the BOLD using several atlases.
 These atlases are documented in :doc:`outputs`.